Next: Properties

 In the second version we rearranged the exponents to show that

-a sum of complex sinusoids, with complex amplitudes
+is a sum of complex sinusoids, with

 and frequencies